 At least three students were killed and more than 200 injured by Iranian forces in response to the 1999 demonstrations.
 Most infamously, plainclothes police and paramilitaries stormed a University of Tehran dormitory, throwing students out of windows and beating students with batons and sticks.

-Iran’s current president, Hassan Rouhani, played a key role in the regime’s crackdown on the demonstrators.
-Rouhani, who then served as secretary of the Supreme National Security Committee, spoke at a huge counter-demonstration to praise the security forces’ suppression of the protests.
+Hassan Rouhani, a purported moderate who later served as president of Iran, played a key role in the regime’s crackdown on the demonstrators.
+Rouhani, who served as secretary of the Supreme National Security Committee, spoke at a huge counter-demonstration to praise the security forces’ suppression of the protests.
 He warned that detained protesters would be tried for the crimes of being ''enemies of the state'' and ''corrupt of the earth,'' both of which carry the death penalty.
 Rouhani added that the Iranian system would not permit any challenges to the constitutional authority of the supreme leader.

-The government or its agents killed at least around 80 and as many as several hundred Iranians during the 2009 protests.
+The government or its agents killed between roughly 80 and several hundred Iranians during the 2009 protests.
 The most prominent victim was 26-year-old Neda Agha-Soltan, whose death after being shot by Iranian security forces was captured on video that went viral.
 Riot police and Iran’s Islamic Revolutionary Guard Corps (IRGC)—particularly the IRGC’s paramilitary wing, the Basij—shot protesters with live ammunition and rubber bullets, fired tear gas and pepper spray at them, and hit them with clubs, batons, and baseball bats.